juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/01_Creating_a_Basic_Map.md

   * HYDRO:
     * Border style: No Pen
     * Fill: #cccccc (HTML notation)
-  * RORADBED:
+  * ROADBED:
     * Border style: No Pen
     * Fill: #999999 (HTML notation)
 * To change the appearance of the background, select the `Project` menu, and in there select `Project Properties`.
 Then, in the `General` tab you can change the `Background color` to #ffffff (HTML notation).
 ![Project Properties](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/01_Creating_a_Basic_Map/04_Project_Properties.png)

 Next we need to change the appearance of the MNMapPLUTO layer based on each lot's land use designation.
 This is called *symbolizing by category*.
 We will use data stored in the layer's attribute table to assign a symbology (fill and stroke) to each land use category.
-* Fist, to get an idea of the data that we will use to symbolize, right-click on the MNMapPLUTO layer and select `Open Attribute Table`.
+* First, to get an idea of the data that we will use to symbolize, right-click on the MNMapPLUTO layer and select `Open Attribute Table`.
 The attribute table has all the data that's associated with each of the features.
 Each line of data corresponds to one feature in the dataset.
 As you can see, the MNMapPLUTO layer has a lot of data associated with it.
 ![MNMapPLUTO Attribute Table](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/01_Creating_a_Basic_Map/05_Attribute_Table.png)
 * Some of the most useful fields are:
   * ZoneDist1 - The main zoning district classification of the lot.